-Davaar Medical Centre is responsible for providing care to 5633 patients.
+The Smithy Surgery is responsible for providing care to 4462 patients.

-The practice consists of four GPs, three of whom are female, advanced nurse practitioner and health care assistant.
+The practice consists of three GPs, two of whom is female, practice nurses and health care assistant.
 The practice is supported by a practice manager, assistant manager, receptionists and administrators.